How to look for records of... Special services in education

 The School Census (Form 7) Datasets in CRDA 13/ED 267 contain statistical details of nursery schools.
 You can sometimes identify entries for individual schools by using the Register of Educational Establishments in CRDA 47/NV 2.

 Read Education and the State from 1833, by Ann Morton (PRO 1997) for background information and for guidance on other original sources.

-The School Health Service, 1908-1974: report of the Chief Medical Officer of the Department of Education and Science, and presenting an historical review by Dr. Peter Henderson, Principal Medical Officer of the Department of Education and Science from 1951-1969.
+The School Health Service, 1908-1974, a report by the Chief Medical Officer of the Department of Education and Science, published in 1975.